Step 1: Let’s start by calling it HBP. So much simpler.

 A lot has been written about HBP—much of it impossible to understand.
 So, we put it in plain language, and then put it all in one place.
 Our book explains what it is, why people get it, what makes it worse; what to eat, what to go easy on, simple exercise that fits into any lifestyle; the amazing power of natural foods; the science behind our drink; common medications, how they work, side effects.
 So, yeah.
 Lots.
 But fun.

-In the meantime, we’ve collected the most FAQ below, along with answers.
+In the meantime, we’ve compiled the most Frequently Asked Questions (FAQ) below, along with answers.

 Yes.
 It’s totally normal.
 It changes throughout the day: lower when you wake up and higher at mid-day.
 It will go up temporarily after eating, exercise, during cold weather as well as hot, humid weather (go figure).
 Bad news can send it temporarily higher.
 Just having it taken in your doctor’s office can do the same.
 (It’s called “White Coat Hypertension.”)
 There’s nothing unusual about any of this.
 The thing to watch out for is big changes.
 So one more time: Know Your Numbers.
 It’s easy to keep tabs at home with your own monitor.
 If your pressure is fluctuating more than 20 points, tell your doctor